NadiaIdris/planner-web-app/README.md

   large enough for Android and iOS phones.

-- As a developer, use Chrome Dev Tools to debug the web app on a remote device like a smart phone.
+- As a developer, use Chrome Dev Tools to debug the web app on a remote device like a smartphone.
 To debug in Chrome Dev Tools:
   - Plug in your phone to your computer.
 Make sure USB debugging is connected on Android.
 Open Chrome on your phone.
   - Open Chrome Dev Tools on your computer.
-  - Click on the overflow icon (three vertical dots) on top right corner.
+  - Click on the overflow icon (three vertical dots) on the top right corner.
     - More tools -> Remote devices
     - Wait until my device appears in Remote devices tab on the bottom of the dev tools section.